Posts

 Sky is the Limit: A Motivational Poem

-Sky is the Limit: A Motivational Poem I'm pretty sure you're thinking that you've either read or heard of this morally uplifting quote sometime in the past.
-Or, even if you're not, let me assure you that the message going to be conveyed by this empowering quote is certainly going to stir the fear of aiming high out of you.
-Hey!
-What are you waiting for?
-Prepare your spirit for the rejuvenation it is bound to experience after reading the following poem, which is deceptively simple and short, yet the theme it conveys is as firm as an oak tree rooted in the soil.
-Also, do ponder over the use of the anaphora "Or is it not the Limit".
+Sky is the Limit: A Motivational Poem A deceptively simple and short poem that breathes motivation.
+Do ponder over the use of the anaphora "Or is it not the Limit".
 Sky is the Limit, Or is it not the Limit?
 It is for you to decide, Whether you give up or stride.
 When you can climb the ladder of life, Why kill your passions with a knife?
 When opportunities are given, Why pretend they are hidden?
 Sky is the Limit, Or is it not the Limit?
-It is for you to decide, Whether you stay at the coast, Or s...
+It is for you to decide, Whether you stay at the coast, Or sail the ocean of problems at most.
+Gaurav Chandra Tuli

 An Elderly Advice Saves the Day: A Short Narrative